habedi/template-go-project/README.md

   </a>
 </p>

-This is a template repository with a minimalistic structure to make it easier to start a new Go project, whether for developing a console or a web application.
+This is a template repository with a minimalistic structure to make it easier to start a new Go project.

-I created this template to provide a starting point for my Go projects and save time.
 It is inspired by the recommendations in [golang-standards/project-layout](https://github.com/golang-standards/project-layout).
-I hope it will be useful for others as well.
+I share it here in case it might be useful to others.

 ## Features